 What could be better for luxury lovers than escaping into a fantastic and wild world?
-This is what the Seven Hotel is offering its customers, and the concept is also shared by the Five Hotel, which is two minutes’ walk away, in the Latin Quarter, an extremely popular neighbourhood.
+This is what the Seven Hotel is offering its customers, and the concept is also shared by the Five Hotel, which is two minutes’ walk away, in the Latin Quarter, an extremely popular neighborhood.

 This 4-star hotel with state-of-the-art technology literally suggests that its customers take off and fly in the sky … for the rooms are equipped with bathtubs and beds that levitate!
 That is very unique!

 You will also enjoy a suite inspired by the James Bond saga: the suite is embellished by the presence of funny objects, like the rotary phone or the gun-shaped bedside lamp.
-Let’s not forget the driver who will take you to the spot indicated inside your “secret mission” envelope … And if you’re not into spy fiction books, it’s not a problem because you can book the Cabaret and Nuit chic (« Fancy night ») suites, which are more glamourous.
+Let’s not forget the driver who will take you to the spot indicated inside your “secret mission” envelope … And if you’re not into spy fiction books, it’s not a problem because you can book the Cabaret and Nuit chic (« Fancy night ») suites, which are more glamorous.
 As for the suite Charlotte, it’ll make you feel like you’re in Versailles.

 The hotel comprises three rooms and seven suites.
-Yes, you’ve read it right, seven, like the name of the hotel, like James Bond’s favourite number … Oops … Well, sorry, but you just can’t get away from 007.
+Yes, you’ve read it right, seven, like the name of the hotel, like James Bond’s favorite number … Oops … Well, sorry, but you just can’t get away from 007.

 What we like: The rivers of rose petals scattered in the room for romantic nights.

-What we love: The bar’s softened ambience.
+What we love: The bar’s softened ambiance.